quicwg/ops-drafts/draft-ietf-quic-manageability.md

 As both the derivation of the Initial secret and the structure of the Initial packet itself are version-specific, the first step is always to parse the version number (the second through fifth bytes of the long header).
-Note that only long header packets carry the version number, so it is necessary to also check if the first bit of the QUIC packet is set to 1, indicating a long header.
+Note that only long-header packets carry the version number, so it is necessary to also check if the first bit of the QUIC packet is set to 1, indicating a long header.

-Note that proprietary QUIC versions, that have been deployed before standardization, might not set the first bit in a QUIC long header packet to
+Note that proprietary QUIC versions, that have been deployed before standardization, might not set the first bit in a QUIC long-header packet to
 1. However, it is expected that these versions will gradually disappear over time and therefore do not require any special consideration or treatment.